ABG Compensation Rules

 How to Apply Compensation Rules

-2. Calculate expected compensation using the relevant formula above.
+2. Calculate expected compensation using the appropriate formula.

-3. Compare the expected and actual PaCO₂ or HCO₃⁻ to check for additional (mixed) disorders.
+3. Compare the expected and actual PaCO₂ or HCO₃⁻ to look for mixed disorders.